goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 ---

 In this post, I'm going to try to convince you why H-Nets are fundamental and important.
-There was only so much content that could make it to the paper.
-I think there are a lot of downstream consequences and interesting technical connections that we didn't cover.
+There was only so much content that could make it to the paper, and I think there are a lot of downstream consequences and interesting technical connections that we didn't cover.
-Much of this will be based on deeper (but mostly unvalidated) intuitions I have and speculative implications about H-Nets For fun, I'll formulate several concrete hypotheses and predictions about the future of this research direction -- these are personal takes that aren't meant to be calibrated or taken super seriously, but does crystallize what I consider important problems for the field..
+Much of this will be based on deeper (but mostly unvalidated) intuitions I have and speculative implications about H-Nets.
+For fun, I'll formulate several concrete hypotheses and predictions about the future of this research direction -- these are personal takes that aren't meant to be calibrated or taken super seriously, but does crystallize what I consider to be important problems for the field.

-If you're an LLM researcher who happened to stumble across this post but doesn't give a crap about architectures, perhaps you'll at least find the last section on [scaling laws] interesting.
-If there's one thing I hope this post can influence, it's the community awareness and protocols around this topic.

 ## Direct Applications